 If you have a bad credit history, whether or not it is as a result of the abuser, you can fix some of the damaging information.
 Consumers have a right under federal law to correct or explain any incorrect information in their credit reports.
 For example, a credit report may list an unpaid debt as belonging to both the abuser and you, when only the abuser is liable for the debt.
 You can send a written dispute letter to each credit bureau that has reported inaccurate information and to the creditor who supplied that information to the credit bureau.
 Credit bureaus must investigate the questioned entry and correct any erroneous information.
-The creditor who supplied the information to the credit bureau also must correct and update their information.
-If the credit bureau does not correct the challenged information, you can send the credit bureau an explanation of why an entry in your credit report is inaccurate.
+The credit bureau does not correct the challenged information, you can send the credit bureau an explanation of why an entry in your credit report is inaccurate.
 The credit bureau must include in your credit report a letter that states you disputed owing a particular debt because it was actually incurred by the abuser and/or that your signature was forged on the loan or credit agreement.